AgacheAndrei/ShowYourTrueSelf/README.md

 Especially when it comes to tricking important security systems used in various sectors such as **finance**, **healthcare**, **education**, and **public safety** where fake information can do a **lot of damage**.
 We're on a mission to safeguard against these dangers, ensuring a more secure and authentic digital landscape for **everyone**.

 ### How to run the demo
 The first option is to have the target folder, the PythonRunner folder and the bat file downloaded via drive data using this link: https://drive.google.com/drive/folders/1XGX_PAh24mzB_Uj4VdNO3wxTephhU6mL?usp=drive_link or just get them from the project.
+Just double click on the bat file and the app will start at http://localhost:8080/

 ### Tech Stack